 }

-, at which point the program control moves to the statement following the loop.
+The loop continues executing until the condition becomes false, at which point the program control moves to the statement following the loop.

 The Kotlin while loop syntax is straightforward and intuitive.
 Here’s the fundamental structure: